Population from Census 2015 - 68,556

 Set in picturesque Muskoseepi Park, the Grande Prairie Museum, opened in 1971 with a focus on preserving the pioneer history of the area.

-The Museum’s galleries highlight the first homesteaders and those who contributed to the development of the Peace Region.
-Visitors will also find a replica paleontological dig site featuring locally found bones of an Edmontosaurus.
-Other gallery exhibits include Prehistoric stone artifacts used by the first Aboriginal people to settle this area, transportation artifacts including a replica train station and military and war displays.
+The Museum’s galleries feature both temporary and permanent exhibits including the first homesteaders, and traders who contributed to the development of the Peace Region.
+Visitors find a replica paleontological dig site featuring locally found bones of an Edmontosaurus, prehistoric stone artifacts used by the first Aboriginal people to settle this area, transportation artifacts including a replica train station, military displays and more.

 10329 101 Ave